How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 This How-To Guide thoroughly covers many design aspects and subtle details.
 Some of this can be found in bits and pieces on various websites, wikis, blogs, etc. going back 10+ years, but I've also made some significant optimizations that enable a full-featured node to be built that has no compromises in quality or functionality yet costs less than any other node on the market.

 It's easy to skim through a lengthy document such as this and miss some of the subtleties or jump to conclusions, since "people weren't doing it that way before" or "ASL couldn't actually work that well".
 But any such conclusions would be unfounded.
 With my 30-year background in engineering, I would not propose a design to the ham community without first being sure it fully met my own (very high) standards.
 I encourage questions, am responsive to emails, and am active on a number of forums.
 I'm also fortunate to be able to spend a lot of time on ham radio projects.
-I created the AllScan Web App, contribute to the AllStarLink App-Rpt code, and have built and sold some very nice nodes.
+I created the AllScan Web App, contribute to the AllStarLink App-Rpt code, and have built and sold dozens of very nice nodes.

 History